hxcde/myhassconfigs/makethingssmart/ac/README.md

 6. Last, a [generic_thermostat](https://github.com/hxcde/myhassconfigs/blob/ad97530c21af6a94b9b02c949569915ce940f58e/makethingssmart/ac/make_dumb_ac_smart#L39) must be created.
 To do this, enter the switch entity and the temperature sensor entity in the config.
 All the settings can be found [here](https://www.home-assistant.io/integrations/generic_thermostat/).
 7. To add it to Homekit, just add it to the [homekit config](https://github.com/hxcde/myhassconfigs/blob/adef80644e38d652a4d81ddd885fea02e7198bbe/makethingssmart/ac/make_dumb_ac_smart#L54).

+### The air conditioner can also be well integrated into the Home Assistant dashboard.
 ![smart_ac](https://user-images.githubusercontent.com/30338980/182379836-adff2fdc-9d22-4c71-b47b-2cfce0b6c779.png)

 This card config can be found [here](https://github.com/hxcde/myhassconfigs/blob/main/makethingssmart/ac/ac_dashboard_card).